MarkyMarkMcDonald/jazzman/README.md

 solution like Jasmine.

-On the other hand, if you're interested in experimenting with writing specs a little differently, playing with Jazzman could be an interesting exercise.
+On the other hand, if you're interested in experimenting with writing specs a little differently, playing with Jazzman could be a fun exercise.

 Jazzman focuses on the idea of a test as a function that takes a context and returns a result.
 The DSL is designed to be lightly opinionated and encourage a